oVirt/ovirt-site/source/feature/networklabels.html.md

 #### Deleting a network label

 A network label can be removed either by updating the network and removing the label or by removing the label from the host interface.
-A new property 'Apply to all hosts' should be added to this operation to note the network should be removed from all of the hosts.
+The property 'Apply to all hosts' (introduced in [Edit Provisioned Network feature](Features/EditProvisionedNetwork#Phase_1)) will be reused in 'Update Network' operation to notate the network should be removed from all of the hosts.
+Deleting the label from the host interface will not cause the removal of the networks which are already attached to that interface.
+However, it will cause the host interface not to be managed according to that label any more.

 #### Deleting a network label